Optimizing your app’s CPU usage has many advantages, such as providing a faster and smoother user experience and preserving device battery life.

 An inherent issue of sampled-based tracing is that if your app enters a method after a capture of the call stack and exits the method before the next capture, that method call is not logged by the profiler.
 If you are interested in tracing methods with such short lifecycles, you should use instrumented tracing.

-- Instrumented (Java): Instruments your app at runtime to record a
+- Trace Java Methods: Instruments your app at runtime to record a

 timestamp at the beginning and end of each method call.
 Timestamps are